 Alternatively, screening could be expressed by a reference to a maximum size, in millimetres, followed by the words “and less” or other equivalent wording, or by a reference to a minimum number of kernels per 100 g or per ounce, followed by the words “and plus” or other equivalent wording.
 For produce presented to the final consumer under on «screened», this alternative reference is not allowed.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the minimum requirements of the class indicated.

-A. Quality tolerances
+A. [Quality tolerances]